Kelvin-KF-Phiri/Data-Engineering-Portfolio/Project-2-Web-Scraping-ETL/imdb-scraper/README.md

 python src/scrape_imdb.py
 ```

-This will scrape the top movies from IMDb and save the data to a CSV file named `imdb_top_movies.csv`.
+This will scrape the top movies from IMDb and save the data to a CSV file named `tmdb_top_movies.csv`.

 ## Notes

-- Ensure that scraping is allowed by checking the `robots.txt` file on IMDb.
+- Ensure that scraping is allowed by checking the `robots.txt` file on TMDb.
 - The `utils.py` file is currently empty but can be used for any additional utility functions needed for data processing or cleaning in the future.